-- Hiking Boots (if you are the outdoorsy type)
+- Hiking Boots

 - Rain Coat / Umbrella

 - Hat / Gloves

 - One Nice Outfit

 - Passport Pouch/Money Belt

 - Towels

 - Journal

+- Cookbook

 - Laptop Computer (with Ethernet cable)

 - Travel Guide

 - Collins (large) German-English dictionary

-- Pictures/Postcards of your hometown
+- Pictures/Postcards of Your Hometown

 ELECTRONICS

 Germany runs on 220V (volts), 50Hz (cycles) AC and uses the "europlug" with two round pins.
 If you plan on bringing any appliances from the United States, keep in mind that they will require adapters/converters which you should purchase before departure.
 It may be more convenient and less expensive to purchase appliances in Germany rather than purchasing the necessary converter/adapters in the United States.